mylittleriver/fairness-spec-decoding/Experiment Result a0d435bfdc63401282a3a7c9939eaa46.md

 ## Question

 6. Does the finetuning always improve the model completion?
 In other words, according to some metric (for instance presence of bias) do the completions get better after finetuning: this is important when we finetune with counterfactuals to see if the smaller model catches up in producing less biased completions faster.
-After fine-tuning, the

 	I assume the presence of bias can be represented as toxicity, and I use toxicityMeasure_interactive.py and plot_toxicity.ipynb to plot the toxicity before and after finetuning.
 After fine-tuning on ag_news for 1 epoch, the number of toxic sentence completions has decreased.